 - 3MPG, CO2 and Running CostsBallpark fuel efficiency, with respectable CO2, but the real gains come with the Recharge plug-in hybrid and pure-electric versions

 - 4Interior, design and technologyBags of Swedish cool, with a clean, uncluttered design that still manages to incorporate some lovely practical touches

 - 5Practicality, comfort and boot spaceA well-judged amount of cabin space and a some neat features to help maximise boot space make the XC40 more than practical enough

-- 6Reliability and Safety - currently readingA new platform but some proven engines should help to keep it reliable.
+- 6Reliability and Safety - currently readingA new platform, but some proven engines should help to keep the XC40 reliable.
 Bags of top-notch Volvo safety kit on board, too